 Because philosophy as a discipline is closely associated with high-order, critical, thinking, Philosophical Teaching and Learning enhances the academic standards of any school.
 It broadens the scope of thinking through the caring, collaborative, creative and critical styles of thinking that are central to P4C.

-How Do We Implement Philosophical Teaching and Learning?
+How Do We Implement Philosophical Teaching?

-Whilst Philosophical Teaching and Learning should permeate all aspects of teaching and learning, we recommend a structured pathway to build familiarity and skills with the approach.
-For teachers, the starting point is two days of Foundation training, based on the well-established and strongly-evidenced P4C methodology.
+Whilst Philosophical Teaching should permeate all aspects of teaching and learning, we recommend a structured pathway to build familiarity and skills with the approach.
+For teachers, the starting point is two days of Foundation training, based on the well-established and strongly-evidenced P4C Plus methodology.
 This training equips teachers to conduct philosophical inquiries with their students in a Community of Inquiry.
 This is a safe space where students and teachers can start to explore philosophical concepts and develop their skills of Philosophical Teaching and Learning.

 Please contact email@example.com for more information